git-zodyac/docs/src/articles/en/api-engines.md

 ### Routers

-Routers are sets of routes that are used to define REST APi endpoints of your application.
+Routers are sets of routes that are used to define REST API endpoints of your application.
 It is responsible for the communication between the frontend and backend.

 To create a router, you have several options: